Is Your Child Trying At School? Find Out If They’re Giving Their All

 Your son or daughter is more likely to give maximum effort in school when his or her friends do so.

 It might not seem fair to evaluate a person by the quality of his or friends.
 However, peer pressure, both positive and negative, affects teenage decision-making more than adult decision-making.
-It’s likely that if your son or daughter sees friends decide to study on a regular basis, he or she will follow suite and do so as well.
+It’s likely that if your son or daughter sees friends decide to study on a regular basis, he or she will follow suit and do so as well.
 Conversely, if all of your son or daughter’s friends never study, this is probably affecting his or her decision-making negatively.

 Your child’s friends are only an indirect indicator of how hard he or she works in school.
 While you can’t solely evaluate your child’s effort based off of his or her friends, you can’t ignore this factor either.
 There is a good chance your child has habits similar to those of his or her friends.